Click on terms for botanical definitions.

 Propagation: Seed, division, cuttings

-Garden tips: Narrowleaf yellowtops is a tough plant that has a high tolerance for stress. it does well in urban settings and areas where soil may be disturbed.
-It is highly salt- and drought-tolerant.
-Yellowtops can become weedy after flowering, so pruning is recommended.
+Garden tips: Narrowleaf yellowtops is a tough plant that has a high tolerance for stress.
+It does well in urban settings and areas where soil may be disturbed.
+It is highly drought, pest and salt tolerant (but not in frontline dunes).
 Because it is grows low and wide, it does well in mixed plantings and as a tall groundcover.